 To be honest, Vienna wasn’t on my bucket list but I decided to spend a weekend there as the flight times from Doha were perfect.
-Who would know it would become one of my favorite European destinations!
-It was Autumn when all trees changed their colors and it made Vienna even prettier.
+Who would know it would become one of my favourite European destinations!
+It was Autumn when all trees changed their colours and it made Vienna even prettier.

 If you’re planning a visit to Vienna, here are the must-dos to get the most out of it in only two days;